Political slogans of the Islamic Republic of Iran

 The Political slogans of the Islamic Republic of Iran is a list of government and anti-government slogans from the beginning of the 1979 revolution until now.
 Shortly after the revolution a constitutional referendum was held on 2 and 3 December 1979.
-The referendum resulted in 99.5% of the votes for "Yes to Islamic Republic".
+The referendum resulted in 99.5% of the votes for "Yes to the Islamic Republic".

-The number of Iranians eligible to vote on March 30 and 31, 1979, was exactly "22,800,000" people, and the people participated in the referendum were "20,288,021", so 20,147,055 people voted "yes" and only 140,966 voted "no".
+The number of Iranians eligible to vote on 30 and 31 March 1979, was exactly "22,800,000" people, and the people participated in the referendum were "20,288,021", so 20,147,055 people voted "yes" and only 140,966 voted "no".

 Since the Islamic Revolution in Iran in 1979, various groups and factions, both pro and anti with the revolution, have formed and disintegrated.
 Each period and each group has had its own slogans.
 The following are some of the slogans.

 Slogans of the Islamic Republic and the revolutionaries

 These are the usual slogans of supporters of the Islamic Revolution in Iran, which are frequently used in religious and political ceremonies inside Iran, as well as through the national media of Iran.